bazelik-null/OpenE2E-CodebergMirror/README.md

 - **Manual Key Exchange** - No automatic trust assumptions
 - **Channel Agnostic** - Encrypted data can travel through almost any medium

-### Local Data Protection
+### Data Protection

-Messages and sessions are stored locally in RocksDB.
-Storage encryption is **[Work in progress]**.
+Messages and sessions are stored locally in RocksDB, AES-256-GCM encrypts all message data at rest in RocksDB and AES-CBC-HMAC encrypts all sessions and accounts data.
+Each message uses a randomly generated 12-byte nonce to ensure ciphertext uniqueness.

+All encryption keys are derived from your user password and stored in memory during the session.
+Keys are never written to disk or persisted after logout.

 # Limitations

 - Requires manual key exchange
 - Messages must be copied and pasted between channels
-- No multi-device support
+- No multi-device support (DB must be manually shared)
 - Not yet ready for production use

 # Roadmap